BrandenStoberReal/ST-Outfits-Extended/README.md

 💡 **User's variable names are always the same.
 They always use "User_" regardless of your persona name.**

+Additionally, the system now features an intelligent macro resolution that automatically maps these familiar variable formats to context-specific outfit instances.
+This means that when you use `{{getglobalvar::<BOT>_headwear}}` or a character-specific variable like `{{getglobalvar::Emma_headwear}}`, the system automatically resolves it to the appropriate outfit instance for the current conversation context.
+This ensures that outfits are properly tracked and maintained across different scenarios and conversation threads.

 Here are the full list of available slots:

 ### Character Clothing Slots: